adespirito/adespirito/README.md

 - 👋 Hi, I’m @adespirito
 - 👀 I’m interested in developing functional tools to improve qualitative data processing effficiency!
 - 🌱 I’m currently learning Python3 for a variety of programming applications.
-- 💞️ I’m looking to collaborate on anything related to data management, data processing, word counting, and the NLTK.
+- 💞️ I’m looking to collaborate on anything related to data management, data processing, text data, and the NLTK library.
 - 📫 How to reach me at austin.j.despirito@gmail.com

 <!---